A woman giving a speech with a microphone.toward-health-quity-oncology-Banner-mobile

 toward-health-quity-oncology-promo-desktoptoward-health-quity-oncology-promo-mobile

 Social, environmental and economic disparities have left historically neglected and underrepresented communities at an increased risk of developing or dying from cancer.
-The Toward Health Equity Oncology Grant (THE Oncology Grant) was established to advance health equity for people impacted by cancer, with new funding announced annually on World Cancer Day.
+The Gilead Oncology Grant was established to advance health equity for people impacted by cancer.

-In the U.S., we are awarding a total of $3 million to two coalitions, made up of seven community partners, working to increase clinical trial access and participation in communities of color.
+In the U.S., we have awarded a total of $3 million to two coalitions, made up of seven community partners, working to increase clinical trial access and participation in communities of color.
 They will provide services designed to address and overcome challenges with innovative practices and a plan for sustainability.

 In Australia, Canada and Europe, we are providing a total of $2 million to 29 grassroots organizations that support people impacted by metastatic breast cancer (mBC).
 The grants fund projects that support: